Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Introduction

 \section{Introduction}

 Steel alloys are the most widely used structural materials due to their abundance, all-purpose applicability and low cost.
-The main carbide in steel alloys is cementite, which forms as a precipitate.
+The main carbide in steel alloys is cementite, which forms a precipitate.
 Cementite has a direct impact on the mechanical, structural, and thermal properties of steel.
-Therefore, the ability to describe and predict properties of cementite at the nanoscale is essential in the study and design of new steels.
-Atomistic simulation methods, such as molecular dynamics or Monte Carlo simulations, offer an efficient and reliable route to investigating nanoscale mechanics pertaining to cementite in steel alloys.
+Therefore the ability to describe and predict properties of cementite at the nanoscale is essential in the study and design of new steels.
+Atomistic simulation methods, such as molecular dynamics or Monte Carlo simulations, offer an efficient and reliable route to investigate nanoscale mechanics pertaining to cementite in steel alloys.
 Each of these methods requires accurate interatomic potentials to find the energy of the system under investigation.
-However, first-principles calculations--albeit the most reliable--are incapable of simulating the number of atoms required for realistic calculations due to unreasonable memory and processing-time requirements.
+However, first-principles calculations--albeit rigorous and accurate--are incapable of simulating a large number of atoms required for realistic calculations due to unreasonable memory and processing-time requirements.
 Therefore, semi-empirical potential methods are being explored as a suitable alternative.

-Among the spectrum of semi-empirical formulations, the Modified Embedded Atom Method (MEAM), originally proposed by Baskes \etal \cite{Baskes1992}, has been shown to accurately predict properties of most crystal structures, such as bcc, fcc, hcp, and even diatomic gases, in good agreement with experiments or first-principles calculations.
+Among the spectrum of semi-empirical formulations, the Modified Embedded Atom Method (MEAM)\cite{Baskes1992}, originally proposed by Baskes \etal, has been shown to accurately predict properties of most crystal structures, such as bcc, fcc, hcp, and even diatomic gases, in good agreement with experiments or first-principles calculations.
 MEAM is extended from the Embedded Atom Method (EAM)\cite{Daw1984} to include the directionality of bonds.
-In the original MEAM formalism, only the first-nearest neighbor (1NN) interactions were considered.\cite{Baskes1992} Lee and Baskes\cite{Lee2001} later extended the original formalism to include the screened second-nearest neighbor (2NN) interactions.
-Further details of the MEAM formalism can be found in Ref.~\onlinecite{Baskes1992, Lee2001}.
+In the original MEAM formalism, only the first-nearest neighbor (1NN) interactions were considered.\cite{Baskes1992} Lee and Baskes later extended the original formalism to include the screened second-nearest neighbor (2NN) interactions.\cite{Lee2001} Further details of the MEAM formalism can be found in Ref.~\onlinecite{Baskes1992, Lee2001}.